Magnetization, chemical potential and entropy of degenerate

 From the

-differential relation for-potential [5]
+differential relation for -potential [5]

 , (8)

-whereis a total magnetic moment,-magnetization, follows, that
+is a total magnetic moment, -magnetization, follows, that

-,, (9a)
+, (9a)

 and entropy per unit volume